neelsmith/aha/fusuma/slides/aha2.md

 - stable identifiers

 <!-- note

+Total number of issues in OCRE: 50644
 Obv legends: 50148
 Rev legends: 48418
-All: 98566
+All legends: 98566
-Total characters: 2144309
-Average number of characters per legend: 21

 -->

+---

+## So..

+apply apropriate tool

 ---